 Irony for the Thunderbirds boys

 Of course, the original Tracy family tree would need to be tweazed into a more attractive conformation, with a detailed bio for paterfamilias Jeff, lashings of irony for the boys and expanded responsibilities for the girls.
-Who could deny Tin-Tin, now renamed Tanusha, her belated stint behind the controls of Thunderbird Stealth?
+Who could deny Thunderbirds characters like Tin-Tin, now renamed Tanusha, her belated stint behind the controls of Thunderbirds Stealth?
 Now we’re getting there!
 With a reprise of that unforgettable theme music, the last piece of the jigsaw would fall into place… or not.

 Yes, you heard that right.
 Unbelievably, the Pukeko Pictures team opted to leave Barry Gray’s kettledrum-driven themes in the archive.
 In their absence — and despite the presence of original-cast guest stars like Sylvia Anderson and Shane Rimmer — some of the thrills is undoubtedly gone.
 But at least you can tell your kids how great it used to be.
 And, if you enjoy doing your viewing en famille, TV Mucho is the best way to enjoy prime UK TV abroad.

 UK TV Abroad for everyone, simple and easy